Filtering¶

 Field existence¶

-You can request records that have a certain field (for example, author
+You can request records that have a certain field (for example, author) using has_author=true or those that don’t have that field by using has_author=false.

 /collection?has_field=true